-- (b) The Employer will not unreasonably withhold agreement to the arrangement or the time at which the additional leave is to be taken. - (c) Where an Employer refuses an employee's request for purchased leave or the time at which additional leave is to be taken, the Employer is to notify the employee in writing and outline the reasons for the refusal. - (d) Purchased leave will not be able to be accrued, from one year to the next, provided that the employee is to be entitled to pay in lieu of the purchased leave not taken. - (e) Unless otherwise agreed between the employee and the Employer, an employee who enters into an arrangement under this subclause does so in blocks of 12 months. - (f) The portion of the employee's salary to be forfeited will be calculated as a fortnightly amount and their fortnightly salary will be decreased by that amount for the duration of the arrangement. - (g) All annual leave taken during the course of the arrangement will be paid at the reduced rate. - (h) The additional leave will continue to accrue while the employee is on leave during the course of the arrangement. - (i) The reduced salary will be used for all purposes during the course of the arrangement. - (j) The additional leave will not attract leave loading. - (2) It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation, and the options, if any, available for addressing these.
+- (b) The Employer will not unreasonably withhold agreement to the arrangement or the time at which the additional leave is to be taken. - (c) Where an Employer refuses an employee's request for purchased leave or the time at which additional leave is to be taken, the Employer is to notify the employee in writing and outline the reasons for the refusal within 28 days of the date the application is submitted by an employee. - (d) For the purposes of subclause (1)(c) of this clause, where the Employer provides "operational requirements" as the reason for not approving the request, the Employer will provide details of those operational requirements. - (e) Purchased leave will not be able to be accrued, from one year to the next, provided that the employee is to be entitled to pay in lieu of the purchased leave not taken. - (f) Unless otherwise agreed between the employee and the Employer, an employee who enters into an arrangement under this subclause does so in blocks of 12 months. - (g) The portion of the employee's salary to be forfeited will be calculated as a fortnightly amount and their fortnightly salary will be decreased by that amount for the duration of the arrangement. - (h) All annual leave taken during the course of the arrangement will be paid at the reduced rate. - (i) The additional leave will continue to accrue while the employee is on leave during the course of the arrangement.

+- (j) The reduced salary will be used for all purposes during the course of the arrangement. - (k) The additional leave will not attract leave loading. - (2) It is the responsibility of the employee to investigate the impact of any of the arrangements under this clause on their allowances, superannuation and taxation, and the options, if any, available for addressing these.

-39. DEFERRED SALARIES SCHEME FOR 12 MONTHS LEAVE
+42. DEFERRED SALARIES SCHEME FOR 12 MONTHS LEAVE